 In 2016/17, Lingard twice returned to Wembley and twice scored again: first in the Community Shield and then in the EFL Cup final.
 As such, he's fast earning himself a reputation as a man for the big occasion, as well as a scorer of great goals.

 The attacking midfielder has progressed through the ranks with United after being treated patiently by the coaches, and made his senior bow for the club in the opening game of the 2014/15 season against Swansea City, only to pick up a serious injury.

-An FA Youth Cup winner in 2011, he had loan spells at Leicester City, Birmingham City – where he scored four goals in a memorable debut against Sheffield Wednesday – Brighton and Hove Albion and Derby County, and netted at the Under-21 European Championship finals before being promoted to the full England squad.
+An FA Youth Cup winner in 2011, he had loan spells at Leicester City, Birmingham City – where he scored four goals in a memorable debut against Sheffield Wednesday – Brighton & Hove Albion and Derby County, and netted at the Under-21 European Championship finals before being promoted to the full England squad.

 The livewire forward can play on the flanks or in his preferred central role, just behind the striker.
 A clever and assured finisher, he is capable of mixing the spectacular finish with well-placed shots and causes problems for defenders with his direct running.

 A hard worker who always tracks back for the team, he is tactically smart and very much a team player.
 Playing alongside pals Paul Pogba and Marcus Rashford, he is a bubbly character who clearly enjoys performing for the club he supported as a child.

 Having expressed a desire to add more goals to his game, he delivered on that promise to remarkable effect in the 2017/18 campaign, and exploded in the winter with a purple patch that delivered eight goals in 10 games, many of them goal-of-the-season contenders.